HLTH 4921 D410 Health & Human Services Professional Capstone

 While care coordinators may advocate for policy improvements, they do not directly develop healthcare policies.
 Health policy development is typically handled by government agencies, healthcare administrators, and policymakers who analyze data and trends to create regulations and guidelines for healthcare systems.
 Care coordinators work within existing policies to improve patient care coordination.

-What is the primary purpose of coordinated care in the healthcare system
+What is the primary focus of comprehensive care in a healthcare environment

 -